 Sarah Amos lives in East Fairfield, Vermont, and maintains an active exhibition schedule of her own work, despite her intense commitment to teaching other artists in her new Collaborative Studio.
-She shows at Reeves Contemporary in NYC, Koru Contemporary in Hong Kong, Heather Gaudio Fine Art in Connecticut, Lisa Brintz Gallery in Palm Beach, and Flinders Lane Gallery in Melbourne, with a new show opening August 29, 2015.
+She shows at Reeves Contemporary in NYC, Koru Contemporary in Hong Kong, Heather Gaudio Fine Art in Connecticut, Lisa Brintz Gallery in Palm Beach, and Flinders Lane Gallery in Melbourne.

 Amparo Carvajal-Hufschmid is known primarily for her painstakingly-built woodblock prints.
 The delicate patterning achieved by multi-layering create subtle color changes and are reminiscent of rich textile patterns.
 She has had recent exhibitions at the Hood Museum of Art, Dartmouth College, as part of its Regional Selections series, and in New York City at Reeves Contemporary.
 She is represented by Spheris Gallery in Bellows Falls, VT, Reeves Contemporary in New York City and McGowan Fine Art in Concord, NH.